 A few months ago I decided I would like to try to put together a series of photos about life with a disabled son, the problems that arise and stuff like that.
 I'm not 100% clear on the brief myself but I thought it will become more apparent as time goes on.
 Eventually I was thinking I could display these in a gallery setting of some sort, I just need to develop the concept further until I'm happy with it.
 I'm only got nine photos so far and I'm not even sure I'll keep all of them but I thought I'd start sharing some of them here.
 This is the first photo I took.
 It's very dark and without context it's probably hard to see what's going on.
 This photo was taken at 3:07am.
 John wakes up most nights and it can be a struggle to settle him back down to sleep.
 One way I try to do this is just to climb onto his bed, sit him on my knee and cuddle him.
 Doing it this way I can attempt to stop him throwing his arms and legs round and he settles down agai...

 It's that time again.
 School photos.
 Great yeah?
-No. I've got a camera, I'm perfectly capable of taking a photo of my sons.
+No. I've got a camera, I'm perfectly capable of taking a photo of my son.
 I take lots of phots and keep the best.
 I've got loads of great photos of my sons.
 So why do I need to sit my son in front of a stranger with a camera for 10 seconds, hope he is willing to smile then pay twenty odd quid for a few photos that aren't even that good?
 At least these days we get a choice of photos, we can either have sinister or serious.
 Not smiling or happy or laughing.
 When none of them are great, I'm not paying out for them.
 I not going to spend money on photos I don't want just because it's his first school photo.

 Comments